kabirt7/postcode-api/README.md

 ## Design Goals / Approach
 * Building an API which stores a suburb's name and postcode number.
+* My first back-end that features a One-to-Many relationship.
+* Logical back-end structure with basic front-end

 ## Features
 * POST http://localhost:8080/postcode - Body must include and an Integer, "postcodeNumber" and an array, suburbs, with objects contained within for each suburb: